-This a a typical example of simple spacing corrected with braces.
-Treatment time was 20 months.
+This a typical example of simple spacing involving the upper incisors that was corrected with braces.

 This is an example a large overbite in combination with upper arch spacing and incisor protrusion corrected with braces, elastics and auxiliary appliances.